Noem’s travel builds profile as virus surges in South Dakota

 Noem’s office has said that state funds are not used to pay for her travels, but a security detail from the Highway Patrol often accompanies the governor.
 The governor’s office has declined a records request from The Associated Press for salary and travel costs for the security officers, saying the office does not release information “relating to security.”

-Noem is considered a potential presidential candidate, though she has yet to say whether she is interested in running.
+Noem is considered a potential presidential candidate, though she said in July she is not interested in pursuing the 2024 nomination.

-Note: This story has been corrected to show that Noem has previously said she is not interested in running for president in 2024.
-An earlier story stated that she has not said whether she is interested in running.